bhatshravan/diepio/README.md

 # REQUIREMENTS

+-   Browser: Firefox preferably as I have tested it here although it will possibly work even in others.

-Please use something like pip and install the following dependencies-
+Please use something like pip and install the following dependencies -

 -   pyautogui
 -   numpy
--   PIL
--   OpenCv2
+-   pillow
+-   OpenCv2 (preferably pip package opencv-python although any opencv model will do)

 Also a size formatter such Sizer(Windows) can be used to help change sizes and debug any code